Activity 5: Ways to Communicate a Welcome

 Preparation for Activity

 - Compile a list or display of ways to write, say and gesture "welcome" in a variety of languages and cultures.
 Use the Internet, books, and multilingual friends and acquaintances to collect a variety of written, spoken and gestured "welcomes."
 Learn how to pronounce unfamiliar phrases.
-On the website of the Northern Ireland Housing Executive website, you can read the word "welcome" in a variety of languages including French, Bulgarian, Spanish and Somali.
+On the Northern Ireland Housing Executive website, you can read the word "welcome" in a variety of languages including French, Bulgarian, Spanish and Somali.
 The Omniglot website offers a long list of "welcomes," many with audio links.
 Gather illustrations of "welcome" in American Sign Language (see Lesson Tutor ASL website ) and images of "welcome" written in non-English alphabets.

 - Make a handout and copy it for all participants.
 Or, write/post a display of "welcomes" on newsprint and/or walls.
 You will need the handout or display for Activity 6, Window/Mirror Panel, as well as this activity.